vasishtduddu/AttInfExplanations/README.md

 # Inferring Sensitive Attributed from Model Explanations

-Code for the paper titled "Inferring Sensitive Attributed from Model Explanations" published in ACM CIKM 2022.
+Code for the paper titled "Inferring Sensitive Attributes from Model Explanations" published in ACM CIKM 2022.

 ## Requirements